chennewstart/hashtags/README.md

 The project is a Maven project and developed in Eclipse.

 	New Maven project : mvn archetype:generate -DgroupId=hastags -DartifactId=hashtags
-	Download the package in pom.xml:	mvn eclipse:clean eclipse:eclipse
-	Package to a jar (with dependencies): mvn clean package See pom.xml for all the dependencies and configuration.
+	Download the package in pom.xml for eclipse:	mvn eclipse:clean eclipse:eclipse Package to a jar (with dependencies): mvn clean package See pom.xml for all the dependencies and configuration.

-To Test in local mode, run the following:
+To test in local mode, run the following:

 	storm dev-zookeeper &
 	storm nimbus &